Understand the Music, Radio, and Podcast Skill API

-With the Alexa Music Skills API, you can rely on Alexa to innovate on the core audio and voice interaction experience while you focus on onboarding and optimizing your music service for Alexa.
+With the Alexa Music, Radio, and Podcast Skill API, you can rely on Alexa to innovate on the core audio and voice interaction experience while you focus on onboarding and optimizing your music service for Alexa.

-To create a music skill, you need the following:
+To create a music, radio, or podcast skill, you need the following:

 - An Amazon Alexa-enabled device, such as Amazon Echo, registered to your Amazon developer account.

-- A streaming music service with a cloud API to control it.
+- A streaming music, radio, or podcast service with a cloud API to control it.

-- The ability to provide your music catalog metadata to Amazon on a regular basis (for example, weekly) for voice modeling and entity resolution purposes.
+- The ability to provide your music, radio, or podcast catalog metadata to Amazon on a regular basis (for example, weekly) for voice modeling and entity resolution purposes.

-- Permission to stream the content that your music skill or music service makes available to users.
+- Permission to stream the content that your skill or service makes available to users.